aergoio/libaergo/README.md

 On some languages you can also include the static library in your project instead of linking to the dynamic library.

-## Private keys

-For now your application is responsible for generating a true random private key, storing it into persistent storage and loading it into the account object.

 ## Supported Features

 * Get Account State